LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 The checks for certain fields such as ID, altitude, and flight parameters were all created with simple number checks.

-The station name field required a custom regex to ensure that the correct naming structure was adhered with the country placed in brackets at the end.
+The station name field required a custom regex to ensure that the correct naming structure was followed with the country placed in brackets at the end.

 ![Name Regex](name_regex.svg)